John Allen Heany managed to fool some of the people with his tungsten light bulb, but he couldn’t fool General Electric.

 In 1905, the electric industry was improving by leaps and bounds.
 Heany wanted to push it further forward.

 Thomas Edison had created light bulbs with carbon filaments in 1879, but they were problematic.
 They tended to cloud the inside of the glass as they burned.
-A light bulb with a filament made of tungsten, with its incredibly high melting point, was the Holy Grail.
+A light bulb with a filament made of tungsten, with its incredibly high melting point, was the Holy Grail for manufacturers.